magentabusiness/magentabusiness.github.io/use-cases/air-quality-monitoring.md

     <div class="about-text">
         <div class="short">
             <div class="block">
-                <p class="text">An <a href="/docs/pe/solution-templates/air-quality-monitoring/">air quality monitoring solution</a> powered by ThingsBoard consists of IoT sensors that collect real-time data on pollutants such as PM2.5, PM10, CO, SO₂, NO₂, and O₃.
+                <p class="text">An <a href="/docs/pe/solution-templates/air-quality-monitoring/">air quality monitoring solution</a> powered by IoT Hub consists of IoT sensors that collect real-time data on pollutants such as PM2.5, PM10, CO, SO₂, NO₂, and O₃.
 These devices transmit telemetry to the platform via industry-standard communication protocols, including MQTT, HTTP/HTTPS, CoAP, and LwM2M — enabling flexible integration across sectors.</p>
             </div>
         </div>
         <div class="long">
-            <p>Once received by ThingsBoard, the data is processed, stored in a time-series database, and visualized via interactive dashboards.
+            <p>Once received by IoT Hub, the data is processed, stored in a time-series database, and visualized via interactive dashboards.
 Custom rule chains allow the generation of automated alarms when AQI thresholds are breached or sensor battery levels drop below critical levels.</p>
         </div>
     </div>
     <div class="scheme">